beezwax/bzBond/packages/bzBond-server/README.md

 ## bzBond-Server logs for macOS/Linux

-On macOS/Linux the bzBond-server log location is: `/var/log/bzbond-server`
+On macOS/Linux the bzBond-server log folder is: `/var/log/bzbond-server`.
+There are two log files, `error.log` and `access.log`.
+The `error.log` file shows errors encountered during the execution of JavaScript code.
+The `access.log` file shows all calls to bzBond-server.
+It also logs when the bzBond-server service starts.

 ### Viewing bzBond-Server logs macOS

-On macOS use the following command to view the bzBond-server log:
+On macOS use the following command to view the most recent entries in the bzBond-server logs:

+`tail /var/log/bzbond-server/error.log`

+or

-`tail /var/log/bzbond-server`
+`tail /var/log/bzbond-server/access.log`

 ### Viewing bzBond-Server logs Linux